Tour Stop No. 2

 “Band of Capitves Driven Into Slavery.”
 Lithograph from The Life and Explorations of David Livingstone, LL.D.
 [London, 1870?]

-Slavery was — like empire, its veritable twin — a universal practice dating to the “dawn of civilization,” the first agricultural states.
+Slavery was a universal practice dating to the “dawn of civilization,” the first agricultural states or kingdoms.
 In a few west African nations, slaves comprised 20-50 percent of the population.
 In parts of Asia, they made up a quarter to a third.
-And millions of Indigenous were already enslaved in the Americas.
-The institution could still be found in parts of Europe, where it had been a staple for a millennium.
-And by the end of the Age of Democratic Revolution (1760-1800), the historian Adam Hochschild estimates, three-quarters of the global population would remain unfree — typically as slaves or serfs, often with little difference between the two.
-Slavery had often taken different forms in the past; among many smaller societies it was often a military strategy to replenish populations, captives eventually becoming full members of the group.
-But in the 1700s it became a dominant mode of labor for imperially protected commerce.
+Millions of Indigenous were enslaved in the Americas.
+And the institution could still be found in parts of Europe, where it had been a staple for a millennium.
+While it later became standard to differentiate between free and unfree labor, there was no hard line between these states.
+Most lived in varying degrees of servitude.
+By the end of the “Age of Democratic Revolution” (1760-1800), three-quarters of the world remained unfree, the historian Adam Hochschild estimates — typically as slaves or serfs.
+Slavery had often taken different forms in the past.
+In many smaller societies it was often a military strategy to replenish populations, captives eventually becoming full members of the group.
+But in the 1700s it became a commodified mode of labor for western Europe’s empires.
 Jean-Jacques Rousseau, the radical French philosopher, scandalized the elite by arguing in 1762 that: “Man is born free, but everywhere is in chains.”
-The Scottish liberal philosopher Adam Smith expressed an unusually disapproving but less controversial view: “The freedom of the free was the cause of the great oppression of the slaves... the most numerous part of mankind.”
+The Scottish liberal Adam Smith expressed a less controversial, if unusually disapproving view: “The freedom of the free was the cause of the great oppression of the slaves... the most numerous part of mankind.”

-“Auction of an enslaved man during the Dutch Period,” Harper’s Monthly Magazine (1895)
+“Auction of an enslaved man during the Dutch Period,” Harper’s Monthly Magazine (1895).

 Slaves worked in every trade and were found on every street and in every village.
 They helped build New York’s roads, docks, bridges, mills, and the colony’s most vital buildings, from City Hall to the Battery and Fort, Dutch and English churches like Trinity, large taverns such as the Queen’s Head (Fraunces), the debtor prisons, the hospital, and the military rampart that became Wall Street.
 They were everywhere, one visitor commenting in 1774: “It rather hurts the Europian eye to see so many negro slaves upon the streets.”